eps696/SDfu/README.md

 LoRA finetuning seems less precise while may affect wider spectrum of topics, and is a de-facto industry standard now.
 Textual inversion is more generic but stable.
 Also, its embeddings can be easily combined together on load.

-* Generate image with trained weights from [LoRA]:
+* Generate an image with trained weights from [LoRA]:
 ```
 python src/gen.py -t "cosmic beast cat" --load_lora mycat1-lora.pt
 ```